 I thought I would write this summary for those of you wanting to travel to Fraser Island but can’t be bothered with the research.

 First of all, there are three main places that Fraser Island tours embark from – Hervey Bay, Rainbow Beach and Noosa.
 The Nomads Fraser Island tours leave from Noosa, and this is my preferred place as there are a lot more opportunities in Noosa than Hervey Bay or Rainbow Beach.
-Bluntly put, when you’ve got extra time, there’s a lot more to do in Noosa.
+Bluntly put, when you’ve got extra time, there’s a lot more things to do in Noosa.

-The next question major question I get asked is, should I do a day trip or an overnight trip?
+Should I do a day trip or an overnight trip?

-A 2 day / 1 night Fraser Island tour allows you with sufficient time to cover the majority of the island, and enjoy the Fraser Island experience.
-However, if you’ve got the time and the money, the 3 day / 2 night Fraser Island Tour gives you a proper feel of Fraser Island and all of her natural beauty.
+A 2 day / 1 night Fraser Island tour allows you sufficient time to cover the majority of the island, and enjoy the Fraser Island experience.
+However, if you’ve got the time and the money, the 3 day / 2 night Fraser Island Tour gives you a proper feel for Fraser Island and all of her natural beauty.

 However, if you’re not interested in a tag-along tour and feel like sitting on a bus is more your style while somebody does all the driving and organising, then there are plenty of other trips available with 4WD buses and trucks.

 The next thing to consider is your accommodation on the island.
 The accommodation can range from camping options to luxurious resorts and anything in between.
 Obviously the price reflects your choice of accommodation.
 The Nomads Fraser Island tour has two different accommodation options.
 You can stay at Eurong Beach resort or stay in permanent cabin safari tents.
 If you’re worried about not getting the proper Fraser Island experience by not camping don’t fret.
 Most tours will have a camp fire or some sort of camping experience at night time.